 Net cash flow from operating activities for the parent company amounted to NOK 138 million in 2013, against NOK -39 million in 2012.
-Net cash flow from investing activities in 2013 was NOK -677 million, mainly comprising purchase of shares in Welcon and NPEL, possible and by using letters of credit, which essentially secure fulfilment of customer commitments.
-Historically, the Group has had a low level of bad debts.
-Credit risk varies over time and between the different business segments.
-Credit risk is directly linked to developments in the international economy and has increased in recent years in the Board's opinion.
+Net cash flow from investing activities in 2013 was NOK -677 million, mainly comprising purchase of shares in Welcon and NPEL, changes in long-term receivables and dividends received.
+In 2012 the parent company reported net cash flow from investing activities of NOK 396 million, which mainly represented dividends received and changes in long-term receivables.